Applications for the July 2022 hybrid Fair will open Fall 2021.

 How to Submit

-2. Prepare and upload your images, artist statement and description of artworks (see Application Tips).
+2. On the right side of your Artist Dashboard, you will find the 'Start an Application' button.
+Prepare and upload your images, artist statement and description of artworks (see Application Tips).

 3. Complete the online application and submit payment by 11:59 PM deadline (EST) on the deadline date.